Last week I showed you how to frame your applique with an easy wonky faux sashing technique.

 This is so much fun to do!
 Here are a few more I’m eager to play with – to make busting out versions. . .

 I want to make this moose head bigger so that his antlers encroach into the next blocks.
 (The moose is a free pattern here.)

 I want to make this bunny’s ears twitch into the next block.
 (That bunny is also a free pattern!)

 I want to put this crocodile on a square background block, letting the extra length of his snout flow into the next block.
 (He’s one of the blocks from the Safari quilt pattern.)

 I want this nosy goose (from the Noisy Farm quilt pattern) to poke her beak into the business of her neighbor’s block.

 I want to add tall hats (from the Fancy Doodads applique accessories pattern) to all the blocks and let it stretch into the block above.

+See? making your applique bust out of its frame is so much fun!
 The possibilities are endless!
 I can’t wait to see what you do with this technique!